This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have your child rest more.
 Your child needs to rest when he or she is tired.
 Have your child slowly return to usual activities when he or she feels better.

-Prevent the spread of HAV:
+Help prevent the spread of HAV:

 Your child is most contagious in the 2 weeks before and the first week after he or she becomes jaundiced.
 Your child's friends and family members may need to get the hepatitis A vaccine.
 If your adolescent is sexually active, his or her sex partner may also need to get the vaccine.
 After a person has hepatitis A, it is too late to get the vaccine.
 The following are ways to prevent the spread of HAV: